ZiyaFatima27/oss-audit-24BCE10805/README.md

 ## Conclusion

-This project provides both theoretical and practical knowledge of open-source softw>
+This project provides both theoretical and practical knowledge of open-source software using Git as a case study.
+It emphasizes collaboration, transparency, and automation, which are key principles in modern software development.

 ## Author